-We estimate the performance of 4 models built using only transaction data: a propositional model, a direct network model, an implied network model and a linear ensemble model that combines the output scores of the direct and implied network.
-These performances are compared to the benchmark performance of the bank's own ratings.
-To test whether the payment data and the traditional data (represented by the ratings) are complementary, we create three additional linear ensemble models: one model that combines the output scores of the rating model with the scores of the direct network, one model that combines the scores of the rating model with the scores of the implied network and one model that combines the scores of the rating model with the scores of the direct and the scores of the implied network.
-The latter model is referred to as the 'full ensemble model'.
+We estimate the performance of 4 models built using only transaction data: a propositional model, a direct network model, an implied (PSN) network model and a linear ensemble model that combines the output scores of the direct and implied network.
+The performance of these models is compared to the benchmark performance of the bank's own ratings.
+To test whether the payment data and the traditional data (represented by the ratings) are complementary, we create three additional linear ensemble models: one model that combines the output scores of the rating model with the scores of the direct network, one model that combines the scores of the rating model with the scores of the implied network and one model that combines the scores of the rating model with the scores of the direct and the direct and the model that combines the scores of the rating model with the scores of the direct and the direct and the model that combines the scores of the rating model with the scores of the direct and the direct and the model that combines the scores of the rating model with the scores of the direct and the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the model that combines the scores of the rating model with the scores of the direct and the models.